Understanding Charge Rules

 Tiered Charge Rules

-You can define multiple charge rules for a single project, allowing you to create complex billing criteria based on a variety of factors.
+You can define multiple charge rules for a single project to create complex billing criteria based on a variety of factors.
 For example, you might want to bill a project based on time and materials.
 You would create two charge rules: one fixed date rule for the up-front billable amount for materials and one time-based rule that creates charges for time entered.

-If you create time-based or expense-based charge rules, when a time entry is created for completed work or an expense is entered, these rules are each applied in the order you set.
-You can set filters on a rule so that it only applies to the time or expense you want it to.
+If you create time-based or expense-based charge rules, they’re applied in the order you set whenever time or expenses are entered.
+You can filter rules so they only apply to certain time or expenses.
 For example, you might want a rule to only apply to time or expenses entered for a specific item.

 You can also use caps with time-based charge rules for additional flexibility.
 For more information, see Using Caps with Charge Rules.